josh-works/josh-works.github.io/index.md

 ![illegal but beautiful](/images_2020/illegal.jpg)

-Pretty much all forms of human flourishing go up, and many forms of human suffering become less, when the landscape looks more like what is labeled as 'illegal in charleston'.
+Pretty much all forms of human flourishing go up, and many forms of human suffering become less, when the landscape looks more like what is labeled above as 'illegal in charleston'.

 Also, the `cost per square meter` and `value per square meter` of these two competing visions are quite different.